From BR Bullpen

 Jacob Nelson "Nellie" Fox (December 25, 1927 – December 1, 1975) was a second baseman for the Chicago White Sox and is a member of the Hall of Fame.
 Fox is best known for the White Sox's 1959 World Series season, when he was selected as the MVP of the American League.

-With the White Sox, Fox worked alongside shortstops like Venezuelans Chico Carrasquel (1950-55) and hall-of-famer Luis Aparicio (1956-62), and was, year after year, a member of the strongest infield in the League.
+With the White Sox, Fox worked alongside shortstops like Venezuelans Chico Carrasquel (1950-1955) and Hall of Famer Luis Aparicio (1956-1962), and was, year after year, a member of the strongest infield in the League.
 Only 5'9", he made up for his modest size and minimal power (he hit only 35 home runs in his career) with his good batting eye, excellent fielding, and baserunning speed.
 In 1959, he batted .306 and had an on base percentage of .380.
 Although not known as a great hitter (lifetime .288 batting average), he batted over .300 six times, with 2663 hits, 355 doubles, and 112 triples.
 He also led the league in singles for seven straight years, in triples once, and in hits four times.
 In addition, he won three Gold Gloves and was a twelve-time All-Star.

 One of his better attributes was his ability to make ball contact.
-During his 19-year career, the most he ever struck out in one season was 18 times!
+During his 19-year career, most of these spent as an everyday player, the most he ever struck out in one season was 18 times!

 Fox was not selected to the Hall of Fame in his initial period of eligibility.
-In 1985, Fox came within two votes of election to the Hall of Fame.
-Since it was his last year on the writers' ballot, he had to wait twelve more years before finally being elected by the Committee on Baseball Veterans.
-During the 1990's, his candidacy for the Hall became a popular movement in Chicago.
+In 1985, Fox came within two votes of election in his final year of eligibility under voting by the BBWAA.
+As a result, he had to wait twelve more years before finally being elected by the Committee on Baseball Veterans, in 1997.
+During the 1990s, his candidacy for the Hall became a popular movement in Chicago.
 The most similar player to Fox is Red Schoendienst, and it was not lost on Chicago fans that Schoendienst was in the Hall while Fox, at the time, was not.

 "(From Nellie) I learned not only technique but a kind of artistry that only comes with a real love of the game . . .
 'Feel the ball.'
 Nellie would emphasize this over and over again." - Hall of Famer Joe Morgan